 This little guy came into our lives, turned it slightly sideways for a bit, but beyond any very small percentage of tough times and acclimating him into our lives, he has brought more joy than I could have ever imagined.
 I absolutely adore him.
 He’s the cuddliest, most affectionate and loving dog.
 He has such a sweet and playful personality, lives and breathes for food (crazed for anything, even kibble), and makes me so happy to come home to his excited tail wags and kisses each day.
-I thought I would share just a few things about being a new pet owner in case you’re looking to add a fluffball to your family, and humble brag, because I’m just plain obsessed with this little muffin.
+I thought I would share just a few things about being a new pet owner in case you’re looking to add a fluffball to your family, and humble brag, because I’m just plain obsessed with him.

 A few things I learned in the beginning and now…